-An analysis of humanitarian funding to Nepal in the wake of the second earthquake
+2 weeks on: Analysis of humanitarian funding to Nepal since the major earthquake

 Figures are correct at time of writing but are subject to frequent change.
 Updates of funding can be found on the OCHA Financial Tracking Service as they become reported to its system.